Magdelaine Cays are a pristine, untouched wilderness. We soaked it all up during 12 days of sensational exploring.

 Magdelaine North turtle graveyard.

 A dozen green turtles had recently become jammed between rocks and died.
-Some had made it across to the soft sand but were to exhausted to return to the water
+Some had made it across to the soft sand but were too exhausted to return to the water.

 We poured water over this mom to keep her alive while we dragged her back to the front beach–it took three hours, but she survived — my back slowly recovered.